trgr234/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 ## Assessment Details

+### Self-Evaluation (40 points; due 15 December 2019)

+At the end of the semester, you will evaluate your own learning and performance in the class—including your contributions to the CMS Guidebook (see below).
+You will download [the Markdown template](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/self-evaluation_template.md) in the [assessments folder](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/) of my class repository, copy the template, and follow the prompts to evaluate your performance in the class.
+You will then upload the Markdown file to Canvas.
+In most cases, the grade you give yourself is the grade you will receive; however, if there are clear abuses of the privilege of self-assessment, I will adjust your grade to one that is more appropriate.

 ### CMS Guidebook Assessments

-The majority of your points in this class will come from your work with your classmates to compose a CMS Guidebook where you will document key concepts, practical tips, and other information that you learn during the semester so that you can use it as a reference in future professional settings.
+Many of the points in this class will come from your work with your classmates to compose a CMS Guidebook where you will document key concepts, practical tips, and other information that you learn during the semester so that you can use it as a reference in future professional settings.
 Your work on the CMS Guidebook will be evaluated in the following ways:

 #### Mid-Semester Written Agreement (4 points, due 20 October 2019)